Pantone Color of the Year 2026: Trends & POD Product Ideas

 Image via Podbase

-• Notebooks and Journals: Cloud Dancer makes a calming cover for botanical patterns — fern fronds and olive branches especially read well on a near-white base.
+• Notebooks and Journals: Cloud Dancer makes a calming cover for botanical patterns - fern fronds and olive branches read especially well on a near-white base.

 Idea 3: The Cloud Dancer and Neutral Color Block Design

-Color blocking uses solid sections of contrasting or complementary colors for a bold, modern look.
-Cloud Dancer achieves this without overwhelming the design, because it sits on the calm side of the contrast.
+Color blocking uses solid sections of complementary colors for a bold, modern look, and Cloud Dancer achieves it without overwhelming the design.
+It works especially well with neutral tones - beige, charcoal, brown.
+High-demand products that suit this approach:

 • Throw Pillows and Blankets: Cloud Dancer for the main panel paired with a warm beige accent.